-The Association of Certified Fraud Examiners’ (ACFE) research indicates occupational fraud is more likely to be detected through a tip than by any other method, including internal audits, management reviews, documentation examinations or external audits.
+The Association of Certified Fraud Examiners’ (ACFE) research indicates occupational fraud is more likely to be detected through a tip than by any other method, including internal audits, management reviews, documentation examinations, or external audits.
 An appropriately implemented, confidential hotline service makes your employees part of your fraud prevention and detection program and can significantly reduce the frequency and magnitude of potential frauds.
-The ACFE’s research indicates hotlines result in a 41 percent reduction in median loss and a 50 percent reduction in the duration of the fraud.
+The ACFE’s research indicates that median losses were nearly doubled at organizations without hotlines, and hotlines resulted in a 33 percent reduction in the fraud’s duration.
 Therefore, it makes good sense—and is good governance—to give your employees a way to alert you about potential fraud or unethical behavior.

 But we’re a pretty small organization; do we need a hotline?

 Yes, you do!
 Organizations of all sizes should have fraud hotlines.
 Fraud hotlines can be particularly beneficial to smaller organizations, which typically have fewer internal controls and resources dedicated to fraud prevention.
 Furthermore, confidential hotlines hosted by third parties are available at cost-effective prices for even the smallest organizations.